 As with chemical peels, microdermabrasion has been performed for many years to treat a variety of skin disorders, including acne, sun damage, wrinkles, and uneven pigmentation or texture.
 The procedure utilizes a machine to gently blow tiny crystals on the skin to sand your skin, removing the uneven outer layer.
 This exfoliates your skin, peeling off the top layers of skin.
 The vacuum removes the crystals and exfoliating skin.
 The vacuum is also thought to induce cell growth and blood vessel growth.
 Microdermabrasion can do the following:

-- Improve age spots and black heads
+- Improve age spots

 - Improve hyperpigmentation (patches or darkened skin)